ray-vazquez/JavaScript2019/docs/InstallationGuideReactNative.md

-# Installing and Initialiing React Native
+# Installing and Initializing React Native

 ## Before You Start